 Postdoctoral Fellow - Department of Communication and Culture

-Adjunct Assistant Professor Eliane Bucher completed her doctorate in management at the University of St. Gallen, where she is currently also a lecturer in Media- and Communications Management.
-She has been a one-year visiting researcher at the Berkman Center for Internet and Society at Harvard University with a mobility grant of the Swiss National Science Foundation.
+Assistant Professor Eliane Bucher completed her doctorate in management at the University of St. Gallen, where she is currently also a lecturer in Media- and Communications Management.
+She has been a one-year visiting researcher at the Berkman Center for Internet and Society at Harvard University with a mobility grant of the Swiss National Science Foundation as well as a visiting scholar at the Scandinavian Consortium for Organizational Research SCANCOR at Stanford University.
 Her dissertation “The Stress of Being Social – Essays on Social Media in the Workplace” focused on technostress and new media literacy vis-a-vis the advent of disruptive technologies in communications workplaces.
 Her current research interests centre on digital labor practices and platforms, modes of collaborative/access-based consumption and sharing as well as digital media literacy, and participation.
-Furthermore, Eliane is Head of Digital Health Business at Swiss Retailer Migros.

 Bucher, Eliane; Fieseler, Christian, Fleck, Matthes & Lutz, Christoph (2018)

 Authenticity and the Sharing Economy